AZ-X/pique/README.md

 - All DNS queries forwarded by repique are encrypted and secured as following top consumable standard.
 - The forwarding regulation of repique are extremely dynamic and flexible for self-hosted multiple listeners and upstreams.
 - The configuration of clockes, caches and patterns of repique can be ad hoc reloaded on Windows anytime unlimited.
-- The size(6MiB) of repique's binary file are much smaller than the rest of existing go program which has supported 3+ encryption protocols.
+- The all sizes(6MiB) of repique's binary files are much smaller than the rest of existing go program which has supported 3+ encryption protocols.
 - Repique is the only public golang program leveraging nested socks5/tcp/udp and http(s) proxy.
 - Main program is called "Repique" while its repository name is "Pique", which just creates foo-bar towards golang.
 - [There is an additional awesome standalone GUI tooling in combination with repique, check it.](https://github.com/AZ-X/WPF-GO-dnscrypt-proxy-md/wiki)